SalK91/convex_optimization/docs/convex/15_convexfunctions.md

 f(\theta x + (1-\theta) y) < \theta f(x) + (1-\theta) f(y)
 $$
 for all $x \ne y$ and $\theta \in (0,1)$.

+> Strict convexity ensures uniqueness of the minimizer: there can be only one bottom to the bowl.

 - $f$ is strongly convex with parameter $m>0$ if
 $$